CassidyExum/dsc-phase-2-project-v2-3/README.md

 In the future, creating a loop to change the maximum house price, limit the features to only numerical only, run Recursive Feature Selection, and then create the regression model and store the results would be a good stopping point to ensure higher accuracy.

 I also attempted a few other tests.
 Both tests were attempting to learn about renovations and how they impact price.
 I first tried using the assumption that a renovation would increase the grade of the house by 1.
 So create a model that trains before adding 1 to grade, then testing after.
 Grade wasn't a good enough predictor and I lacked the ability to properly create the model.
-The second attempt was seperating the data by the median renovated year (after dropping all houses that haven't been renovated).
+The second attempt was separating the data by the median renovated year (after dropping all houses that haven't been renovated).
 This left me with only 750ish data points.
-From here I wanted to find groups of similar sized houses (sqft_lot or sqft_living) and compare those houses depending on the recenecy of the renovation.
+From here I wanted to find groups of similar sized houses (sqft_lot or sqft_living) and compare those houses depending on the recency of the renovation.
 I struggled to organize the data to accomplish this, and 750 data points felt too low.